 Here, desirable actions are selectively reinforced (rewarded), and undesirable actions are ignored whenever possible.
 (At times, undesirable actions may be penalized instead of ignored, but this tactic is regarded as a last resort, since it produces distress and tends to yield unpredictable results.)

 This is a method commonly used in treating depression.
-It involves developing a list of activities the client is likely to enjoy, or needs to engage in as part of a normal and satisfying life.
+This therapy works by developing a list of activities the client is likely to enjoy, or needs to engage in as part of a normal and satisfying life.
 Then, beginning with the easiest (or sometimes, the most indispensable) activities on the list, the client agrees to carry them out in an organized manner.
 This reinstates contact with the naturally-occurring rewards of the chosen activities, which in turn helps overcome the depressed mood.

 The client observes another person perform a desired behavior (for instance, doing something he has been afraid to do).
 Then, having seen how someone else’s performance did not meet with negative repercussions, with the therapist’s encouragement and guidance the client learns to successfully copy the performance, without ever having to result to negative behavior.